Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Make sure that the route you choose as a beginner reflects your current skills but also challenges them slightly.

 Beginner mountain bikers should choose smoother and flatter routes (green/blue) when visiting a bike park.
 Alternatively, pump tracks are a great place to improve your skills, as most courses are predictable, smooth, and easy enough for beginners to practice techniques safely.
+What is a pump track, you might be wondering?
+Read our guide to find out.

 17. Train With More Experienced Riders